 “I set out to write the saddest song possible and I think I succeeded,” says Grace.
 “No happy ending, no glimmer of hope because that’s how I felt at the time.
 Every single word is the truth.
 My lyrics are like diary entries.
 Whatever I’m feeling comes tumbling out, however horrible.
 Writing that song was like therapy, I’d never written lyrics that raw before and as soon as I did, I began to feel better.
 I knew straight away I had my first single.
 I hope the song helps other people in the same situation as much as it did me.
 Share the sadness and move on.”

-The first in a series of singles set for release in 2020, Invisible marks a fresh start for the pink-haired pianist, composer and producer, an independent artist the first five years of her career and still only 22.
+The first in a series of singles and an EP set for release in 2020, Invisible marked a fresh start for the pink-haired pianist, composer and producer, an independent artist the first five years of her career and still only 22.
 But it also harks back to her stint on X Factor in 2017, when she came runner-up to Rak-Su, having performed her own songs at every stage of the competition.

 Her fans from back then – tens of millions have viewed her videos on YouTube, millions more fallen for her DIY covers on Soundcloud - will be delighted to have Grace back after two years of self-imposed exile.